The 2018 St Andrews Trophy Match Holders

 Continent of Europe regained the trophy

-The 2018 St Andrews Trophy match between Great Britain and Ireland and the Continent of Europe was won by the Europeans with a record score of 15½-9½ at Lina Golf in Finland.
+The 2018 St Andrews Trophy match was won by the Continent of Europe with a record score of 15½-9½ over Great Britain and Ireland at Lina Golf in Finland.

 Royal Porthcawl, Wales